Authorities working to rescue 4 Mount Rainier climbers

 MOUNT RAINIER NATIONAL PARK, Wash.
 (AP) — A rescue effort is underway for climbers who have been stranded on the north side of Mount Rainier in Washington state since Monday.

-Bacher says the climbers include Yevgeniy Krasnitskiy of Portland, Oregon; Vasily Aushev and Kostya "Constantine" Toporov of New York City; and Ruslan Khasbulatov of Jersey City, New Jersey.
+The climbers, who began their ascent on Friday, include Yevgeniy Krasnitskiy of Portland, Oregon; Vasily Aushev and Kostya "Constantine" Toporov of New York City; and Ruslan Khasbulatov of Jersey City, New Jersey.
+At least two of them have been described by family as experienced climbers, Bacher said.

-A park helicopter crew found them Monday on the Liberty Ridge route but high winds thwarted rescue attempts.
-On Tuesday the U.S. Army sent a Chinook helicopter and crew but they have been unable so far to make a rescue.
+A park helicopter crew found the climbers Monday on the Liberty Ridge route at 13,500 feet (4,115 meters).
+But high winds thwarted rescue attempts.

+On Tuesday, after another failed helicopter rescue attempt, park officials requested a U.S. Army Chinook helicopter and crew.
+Although the helicopter and crew arrived Tuesday, they have been unable so far to make a rescue because of high winds, rain and cloud cover, Bacher said.

+Park officials issued an emergency closure of the Liberty Ridge route Wednesday afternoon with more unstable weather expected in the next several days.

+About two dozen rangers from Mount Rainier National Park have participated in the rescue each day in addition to resources from the military, Mt.
+Baker-Snoqualmie National Forest, and the Washington State Search and Rescue Planning Unit.

+Crews are planning possible rescues by air and on the ground as conditions allow, Bacher said.

-Officials say the Liberty Ridge route is one of the more dangerous routes on Mount Rainier.
+The Liberty Ridge route is described by park officials as one of the more technical and dangerous routes on Mount Rainier.
+One person died and two other climbers were injured in a rock fall in that area last week.